Professor Zongbo Shi PhD

 UK

 The atmosphere and atmospheric processes interact with the biogeochemistry of the earth system.
 This in turn affects human and environmental health, air quality and climate.
-My group addresses three areas of research central to these impacts:
+His group addresses three areas of research central to these impacts:

 • Sources and emissions of chemical substances to the atmosphere